Connect with others who understand.

 Effects of Ovarian Cancer Treatment

 Treatment for ovarian cancer may lead to side effects that increase your risk of hip pain.
-For example, several members of MyOvarianCancerTeam report experiencing osteoporosis (weak, brittle bones) and bone fractures.
+For example, several members of MyOvarianCancerTeam report having osteoporosis and experiencing bone fractures.
 “I have osteoporosis from my cancer drugs, so I’ll have to have an IV once a year for 30 minutes to help with my bones,” one member explained.

 Chemotherapy, radiation, and hormone therapy are all potential contributors to osteoporosis later in life.
 Chemotherapy can also cause nerve damage, and immunotherapy can affect muscles and joints.
 It’s not always possible to predict or prevent these issues, but doing your best to stay active, eat well, and follow other healthy lifestyle habits before and after cancer can help.
 When deciding on treatments, your oncologist will weigh the benefits and risks to give you the best possible cancer care.